UWNetworksLab/uProxy-p2p/README.md

 * Within the project Build Settings set "Enable Bitcode" to "No"
 * Within the project Build Settings set "Objective-C Bridging Header" to "uProxy/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h"
 * Within the project Build Settings add an entry to the "Runpath Search Paths" setting with value "@executable_path/Frameworks"
-* Now you can update uProxy and run it through xcode from either an emulator or device
+* Now you can update uProxy and run it with xcode from either an emulator or device

 ### Fixing compilation and setup